lpouillo/google-dc-g5k/README.md

 # google-dc-g5k

-Setup a virtual datacenter using execo and distem and injects faults into the system, using various events generator (googleclusterdata,
+Setup a virtual datacenter using execo and distem and injects faults into the system, using Google cluster data events.

-= Installation =
+## Installation

 This module requires execo > 2.4.3.

   export http_proxy="http://proxy:3128" ; export https_proxy="https://proxy:3128"